serge-medvedev/freeton-toolbox/README.md

 This toolbox allows you to:
 - have a validator node up & running in no time (almost)
 - automatically participate in validators elections (confirming multisig transactions)
+- monitor your setup via beautiful dashboard based on TICK stack

 ## Approach
 The main idea is to use trusted mail server as a message broker to send notifications from the Validator to the Operator &ndash; separate entity which confirms transactions with its custodian key pair.
 There may be more than one Operator.